rmgk/consysT-project.github.io/index.md

 ### Safety

 Applications generally use more than one consistency level.
 As consistency can be corrupted when consistency levels are mixed mindlessly, ConSysT adopts a special _consistency type system_.
-The type system ensures that objects that are with strong consistency levels are _not_ affected by weak consistent data.
-In particular, ConSysT orders consistency levels in a [lattice](http://jepsen.io/consistency) and checks that there is no _information-flow_ from weak to strong levels.
+The type system ensures that objects with strong levels are _not_ affected by weak  data.
+More precisely, ConSysT orders consistency levels in a [lattice](http://jepsen.io/consistency) and checks that there is no _information-flow_ from weak to strong levels.

 ```java
 JRef<@Eventual MyClass> obj1 = sys.replicate(MyClass.class);